vivax3794/natrix/docs/src/faq.md

 Yes, all css defined in dependencies is bunlded (and DCE-ed!) automatically if you use a dependency from crates.io with no extra setup needed.
 Similar to what you might be familiar with from component libraries in the js world.
 This is a unique feature of natrix, as most other rust frameworks require you to manually add the css to your project.

 ## Can you use natrix without `#[derive(State)]`?
-Totally, `State` is just a marker trait, and the derive macros job is ensuring you dont accidently use non-`State` fields.
+Totally, `State` is just a marker trait, and the derive macros job is ensuring you dont accidentally use non-`State` fields.

 ## Can you use `natrix` with other frameworks?